cry-inc/e57/README.md

 When you want to handle E57 files inside a Rust project this crate will also avoid all the issues that come with integrating C++ code.

+## Code Coverage
+The Visual Studio Code tasks included in this repository contain some tasks for code coverage measurement.
+To be able to run them, you need to install `grcov` with the command `cargo install grcov` and the LLVM tools by running `rustup component add llvm-tools`.